Cray-HPE/cray-nls/docs/k8s-pre-rebuild.md

 # K8s Pre Rebuild

-We need to make sure first master is not the node being rebuit.
-We need to move `first_master` to a different master node
+Actions we need to perform before rebuild a k8s node

 ---